zbaigg/RecipeHub/README.md

 - You can locate my visual component by pressing the "Add recipe" button
 - You can save the state of my application by pressing the "Save Recipe" button
 - You can reload the state of my application by pressing the "Load Recipe" button

+## Phase 4: Task 2

+- Fri Dec 01 00:43:13 PST 2023
+- Added a new recipe to the list of recipes
+- Fri Dec 01 00:43:19 PST 2023
+- Added a new recipe to the list of recipes
+- Fri Dec 01 00:43:20 PST 2023
+- Found easy recipes from the list of recipes
+- Fri Dec 01 00:43:31 PST 2023
+- Added a new recipe to the list of recipes
+- Fri Dec 01 00:43:34 PST 2023
+- Found easy recipes from the list of recipes
+- Fri Dec 01 00:43:39 PST 2023
+- Added a new recipe to the list of recipes
+- Fri Dec 01 00:43:40 PST 2023
+- Found easy recipes from the list of recipes
+- Fri Dec 01 00:43:48 PST 2023
+- Added a new recipe to the list of recipes

+## Phase 4: Task 3

+RecipeList should have been designed using the Singleton design pattern.
+To do so, I would implement the getInstance method.
+This will allow the creation of only one object of the class.
+This is essential because RecipeList serves as the local application data store, storing all data.
+Therefore, we aim to have only one object responsible for storing all the data to prevent any potential data discrepancies.

+Pertaining to the graphical user interface of the application, I would create separate classes for each part of the interface, that is the two different panels.
+Instead of making objects directly from the default class, I would extend the JFrame class for each panel class.
+This will allow me to keep all the code for a specific part organized in its own class.
+This will allow for improved cohesion.